Italian football league system: History

 The Genoa Cricket and Athletic Club, later known as the Genoa Cricket and Football Club was established on 7 September 1893, Italy's fourth oldest football team (after Torino F.C.C., Nobili Torino and Internazionale Torino), and the oldest active Italian football team, with 13 decades of activity.
-In March 1898, the Italian Football Federation (Federazione Italiana del Football, later re-called Federazione Italiana Giuoco Calcio, FIGC) was set up in Turin.
-With four clubs joining – Genoa, FC Torinese, Internazionale di Torino and the Società Ginnastica di Torino (Gymnastic Society of Torino).
+In March 1898, the Italian Football Federation (Federazione Italiana del Football, in 1909 re-named Federazione Italiana Giuoco Calcio, FIGC) was set up in Turin.
+Four clubs joined – Genoa, FC Torinese, Internazionale di Torino and the Società Ginnastica di Torino (Gymnastic Society of Torino).
 Other clubs existed but decided not to join.
 The first championship took place on a single day, May 8, 1898, in Torino.
 The title was won by Genoa.

-FIGC joined FIFA in 1905 and the championship moved to a league structure, based on regions, in the same year.
+The FIF joined FIFA in 1905 and the championship moved to a regional league set up in the same year.

 After the interruption of World War I, football popularity grew and smaller clubs joined.
 In the summer of 1921, a second association was briefly created in competition with the FIGC: the Confederazione Calcistica Italiana (CCI), emerged from an argument between major and minor clubs over the structure of the national leagues.
 Hence in 1922 Italy had two champions US Pro Vercelli and US Novese.
 The two groups eventually re-merged at the end of the season.

-The move to a single national league structure occurred in 1929 with initially eighteen teams in the top league.
-The first winners in 1930 were Internazionale.
+The restructure to form a single national league structure occurred in 1929.
+At national level, two hierarchical divisions were initially formed with promotion and relegation between two divisions named Serie A and Serie B. Initially eighteen teams were in Serie A. The first Serie A winners were Internazionale in 1930.
 The national team also won the World Cup in 1934 and 1938.

 After World War II the league briefly returned to a regional structure with a north–south divide and a play-off for a single year before Serie A was restored.
 Torino were the first post-war league champions and went on to win four in a row.
 However, it is Juventus, Milan and Internazionale that have dominated the league since World War II, having won the title in 57 of the 74 seasons.

 The current league system dates back to 1978, when semi-professional sector was disbanded.
 In that year, the current Lega Pro (then known as National Semiprofessional League) which ruled Serie C and Serie D, turned in a fully professional league organizing new Serie C1 and Serie C2.
 Italy so became the only country having two distinct professional football leagues, 14 years before England.
 In 2010, with the split between Lega Serie A and Lega Serie B, Italy became the sole country with three professional leagues.
 The Serie C was brought back in 2014, abolishing Serie C1 and Serie C2.